 Check out: The Crown, The Two Brewers, The Crown & Anchor, Brewdog.

 It might only be a few streets wide by Seven Dials has got so many great places to eat you’ll actually be a bit spoilt for choice.
 Neals Yard is home to huge 20-inch pizza’s at trendy pizza place Homeslice or grab a slice for just £4.
-You can also pit stop at Jacob the Angel for one of their coconut cream puddings (It’s so good!).
+You can also stop at Jacob the Angel for one of their coconut cream puddings and a cup of tea (They are so good!).
 On the joining streets, there’s the famous coffee shop Monmouth Coffee and my personal favourite Hawksmoor which does the best steaks in town.
 It made my top 10 special occasion places in London which you can find here.

 Check out: Monmouth Coffee (Coffee Shop), Fabrique (Swedish Cafe), Balans, (European), Hawksmoor (Steak), Punjab (Oldest Indian in the UK), Neals Yard Dairy (Cheese Shop), Belgo (French).